MrC8/friendly-template/README.md

 	gulp
 	```

-5. Code your scss and gulp will minify and create two files that will be upload on server.
+5. Code your scss and gulp will minify and create two files that will be deploy on server.
 Refresh your brother and that's good :)